-The blue team player should be assessed a match penalty.
-46.5
+The blue team player should be assessed a major penalty and a game misconduct penalty.
+Rule 46.5

 RULE 47 HEAD BUTTING

 Can a major penalty for head-butting be assessed even though there is no apparent injury to the player that was fouled?